Skip to contentSkip to navigation

 History Is Painted by the Victors

-Immerse yourself in the captivating world of Kent Monkman as you discover iconic and monumental works by this major Canadian artist and member of ocêkwi sîpiy (Fisher River Cree Nation).
-Through his subversive lens, he revisits the major genre of history painting to offer a new perspective on colonial narratives.
+Immerse yourself in the captivating world of Kent Monkman through iconic and monumental paintings by this major Canadian artist and member of ocêkwi sîpiy (Fisher River Cree Nation).
+Through his subversive lens, he revisits history painting to challenge colonial narratives and offer new perspectives on the past and our present.

 The exhibition includes works on loan from Canadian and American museums as well as a selection from the MMFA’s collection.